qubic/core/doc/execution_fees.md

 2. **Burn collected invocation rewards**: Regularly call `qpi.burn()` to replenish executionFeeReserve
 3. **Monitor reserve**: Implement a function to expose current reserve level
 4. **Graceful degradation**: Consider what happens when reserve runs low
+5. **Check for positive executionFeeReserve of called SCs**: Before calling an other Contract, make sure the called contract has a positive `executionFeeReserve` with `getContractFeeReserve(contractIndex)`.

 ### For Contract Users